 Autoimmune hepatitis is uncommon.
 It affects around 16-18 out of every 100,000 people in Europe.
 It is 3 or 4 times more likely to occur in women as it is in men.
 It can affect people at all ages.

 Symptoms are extremely variable, and range from very mild to very severe.
 In many cases the symptoms develop gradually over weeks or months.
 At the beginning of the disease, many people have no symptoms at all.
+They may develop more symptoms as the disease progresses.
 The most common early symptoms include:

 - Feeling more tired than usual.